 The Willow Creek Lutheran Church is in remarkably excellent shape and obviously is still in use by the community.

-The Post Office seems to be exactly what it was when the Postmaster, presumably to have also lived in the building, left when Post Office closed in 1996.
-There’s a Jeanna Dale North missing person poster still hanging at the Post Office – she went missing in 1993.
+The Post Office seemed to be exactly what it was when the Postmaster, presumably to have also lived in the building, left when Post Office closed in 1996.
+There was a Jeanna Dale North missing person poster still hanging at the Post Office – she went missing in 1993.